SkitDev/ALiteralNukerReborn/readme.md

 - Windows 10/11
 - Python 3.x (if running from source)
 - `ALiteralNuker.exe` (precompiled version)
+⚠️ If Windows Defender flags ALiteralNuker.exe, it's due to automation behavior.
+Disable real-time protection at your own risk.

 ### 🖥️ Running ALiteralNuker
 #### Using the EXE: